CHR-onicles/Clone_Wars/README.md

 # Clone_Wars

-Repo for clones of popular apps/websites just for practice.
+Repo for clones of popular apps/websites using PyQt5/PySide2 just for practice.

 ## 1. Facebook: